The Real Cost Of Small Business Failures – Part Two

-Part One of this piece stated that it’s time for new thinking concerning the high rate of small business failure.
-And it’s true.
-The problem needs examination from a whole new perspective.
-Aspiring entrepreneurs require and deserve a better road map than the one currently offered by government, educators and other ‘experts’.
+Part One of this piece pointed out the need for new thinking concerning the high rate of small business failure.
+The problem demands examination from a whole new perspective.
+Aspiring entrepreneurs require and deserve a better road map than the one currently offered by government, educators and supposed ‘experts.’

 Let’s begin by examining small business failure in terms of humanity.
 If my math is right, 66% of 700,000 is roughly 455,000.
-That’s a guess as to the number of failed or failing businesses exist at any given time in the U.S. (There are various estimates on annual start-ups, but 700,000 new businesses starting and two-thirds predicted to fail is a moderate number.)
+That’s an estimate of failed or failing businesses that exist at any given time in the U.S. (Estimates on annual start-ups vary, but 700,000 new businesses starting and two-thirds predicted to fail are realistic numbers.)
 Focus on the size of that population for a minute.
-That’s Four Hundred Fifty Five Thousand businesses in the process of failing.
+That’s Four Hundred Fifty Five Thousand businesses in the process of failing at any given moment.
 How many people might that involve when employees and families are added?
 However the numbers are manipulated, there is an enormous population in trouble at any given time.

 The Problem is Given Lip Service at Best

-If all of Boston, Dallas or Detroit were in a death grip, a state of emergency would be declared and forces mobilized to fix whatever was wrong.
+If all of Boston, Dallas or Detroit were in a death grip, a state of emergency would be declared and forces would be mobilized to fix whatever was wrong.
 I’m a conservative thinker on most issues, and not one for more interference in our lives, from the government or any other source.
 But given those numbers, don’t you think some real help in the form of a solution for decreasing failure is in order?
 With such a high loss rate, you would think that a real effort to at least address the problem would be a shoe-in.
 But that’s not the case.
 In most instances, the best response to failing owners is a heavy dose of empathy.
 And why is that?
-It’s because the people living the problem are living it alone and others are not affected.
+It’s because the people living the problem are living it alone while the rest of society is unaffected.

-Entrepreneurship is the lifeblood of our economy and the foundation for employment.
-But at the same time small business owners are scorned on many levels.
-We offer great assistance to the unemployed and the needy, and that is proper, but our entrepreneurs are extremely valuable commodities who deserve care and nurturing.
+Entrepreneurship is the lifeblood of all free societies, but small business owners are scorned on many levels.
+We offer great assistance to the unemployed and the needy, and that is proper, but our entrepreneurs are extremely valuable commodities that deserve care and nurturing as well.
 Our governments and work forces, indeed, our entire economic base is grounded in the concept of entrepreneurship.